 Degenerative disc disease in the middle-aged or the young is not prevalent.
-The term degenerative disc disease is linked to pathological process when the sufferer is under the age of 50.
-If left untreated it can have life-altering consequences such as disability or worse.
-DDD (Degenerative Disc Disease) can have many causes and science has not yet established all known factors leading to the development of Degenerative Disc Disease.
+Degenerative disc disease is linked to a pathological process when the sufferer is under 50.
+If left untreated, it can have life-altering consequences such as disability or worse.
+DDD can have many causes, and science has not yet established all known factors leading to the development of Degenerative Disc Disease.
 The most researched link to a degenerative disc disease is related to increased axial load-bearing positions.

-Axial load-bearing activities such as prolonged sitting or prolonged standing are said to be the most common causes.
+Axial load-bearing activities such as prolonged sitting or prolonged standing are the most common causes.
 Prolonged sitting or improper loadbearing (axial loading) can cause a spinal disc to dehydrate (dry up).
-The dehydration process that occurs from axial loading is the result of increased pressures with the disc.
-When the pressure in a spinal disc increase two things happen:
+The dehydration process that occurs from axial loading results from increased pressures with the disc.
+When the pressure in a spinal disc increases, two things happen:

-- Macro and Micro Nutrients are leached out from the disc
+- Macro & micronutrients are leached out from the disc

 - The influx of nutrients stops (Blood flow through the process of imbibition stops)

 Is There A difference Between Degenerative Disc Disease & Desiccated Disc?